tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 and  can  be included with the keyword ``lattice_mismatch`` .

 The strain source can be computed only once the reference lattice is identified.
-The reference material and its growth axis must be included following the same syntax of the device section.
+The reference material and its growth axis must be included following the same syntax of the device section (see :ref:`InputFileGetting`).

 Example::